• About Us

 It is one thing to buy spices that are already ground, but grinding spices in your own home deliver such a fresh and aromatic experience that it’s hard to compete with it.

 This experience can be said of any spice, whether it’s cinnamon, nutmeg, or a dried herb.
-One particularly refreshing – and absolutely ancient – spice to try at grinding is cardamom, a pod that is perfect floating in coffee or in sweet or savory dishes, as explained here.
+One particularly refreshing – and absolutely ancient – spice to try at is grinding cardamom, a pod that is perfect floating in coffee or in sweet or savory dishes, as explained here.
 To get an idea of how to test out these flavors and your mill, let’s check out an example of savory cardamom recipes perfect for dinner:

 Spiced Chicken and Rice Pilaf